heroiclabs/nakama-docs/docs/gameplay-multiplayer-server-multiplayer.md

 __match_join_attempt(context, dispatcher, tick, state, presence) -> state, accepted__

-Called when a user attempts to join the match using the client's match join operation.
+Executed when a user attempts to join the match using the client's match join operation.
 Match join attempt can be used to prevent more players from joining after a match has started or disallow the user for any other game specific reason.

 _Parameters_